-- a flood risk assessment and a drainage strategy to be produced in agreement with relevant bodies - b. a travel plan to cater for sustainable transport patterns d. a programme of work designed to investigate, and if necessary to protect, archaeological assets
+- a. a suitably detailed flood risk assessment, considering all forms of flood risk and climate change and a drainage strategy to be produced in agreement with the Council in liaison with relevant bodies - b. a development strategy that seeks to sequentially locate development and relocate existing uses to lower flood risk parts of the site wherever possible in order to reduce overall exposure to flood risk - c. a travel plan to cater for and promote sustainable travel patterns - d. an ecological assessment to ensure protection of the Brampton racecourse SSSI - e. a programme of work designed to investigate, and where appropriate to protect, archaeological assets

-- 9.95 Huntingdon racecourse comprises 70ha of land currently used for horse racing with around 17 events per year, the site also hosts Huntingdon rugby club and a range of occasional outdoor events.
-A 98 bedroom hotel was opened within the site in 2013.
+- 9.95 Huntingdon racecourse comprises 72ha of land currently used for horse racing with around 17 events per year, the site also hosts Huntingdon rugby club and a range of occasional outdoor events.
+A 98 bedroom hotel was opened adjacent to the site in 2013.
 It is situated within the open countryside and is clearly visible from the A1 and A14 roads. - 9.96 Jockey Club Racecourses are seeking to improve and extend the facilities at the racecourse to support its role in providing a recreation, leisure and entertainment facility for the area and to help ensure its continuing vitality and viability.
-Proposals related to equine support facilities and provision or improvement of uses necessary for the effective running of race meetings will be supported where they are within or well related to the existing complex of buildings to minimise the visual impact.
-Any proposals for complementary recreation or leisure use should ensure minimal visual impact and that any ancillary buildings are contained within the eastern portion of the site and are well related to the existing complex of buildings. - 9.97 This site is sensitively located within functional floodplain and containing the Brampton racecourse SSSI which is a high value biodiversity asset.
+Proposals related to equine support facilities and provision or improvement of uses necessary for the effective running of race meetings will be supported where they are within or well related to the existing complex of buildings to minimise the visual impact. - 9.97 Any proposals for complementary uses for conferences and events, recreation or leisure should ensure minimal visual impact and that any ancillary buildings are contained within the eastern portion of the site and are well related to the existing complex of buildings. - 9.98 This site is sensitively located within functional floodplain and containing the Brampton racecourse SSSI which is a high value biodiversity asset.
 A site specific flood risk assessment will be required, appropriate to the risk category of the use proposed, to demonstrate that any proposed development is capable of being safely used for its expected lifetime and that if possible it will reduce overall flood risk.
 Appropriate ecological assessments should be undertaken and development should ensure no detrimental impact upon the ecological value of the SSSI.
-The agreement of Natural England should be sought on any mitigation measures necessary to ensure detailed proposals will not have an adverse effect on th SSSI.
-Archaeological investigation of any areas proposed for development will be required as the area is rich in prehistoric remains with known heritage assets in the south of the site.
+The agreement of Natural England should be sought on any